Netflix/runtime-health/health-integrations/README.md

     .createInjector();
 ```

-### Archaius2-backed IndicatorFilter
+### Archaius2-backed IndicatorMatcher
-Filtering of which HealthIndicators will be used in communicating the health status of the application is provided via an [Archaius2](https://github.com/Netflix/archaius/tree/2.x) implementation of [IndicatorFilter](https://github.com/Netflix/runtime-health/blob/addIndicatorFilterSupport/health-api/src/main/java/com/netflix/runtime/health/api/IndicatorFilter.java).
+Filtering of which HealthIndicators will be used in communicating the health status of the application is provided via an [Archaius2](https://github.com/Netflix/archaius/tree/2.x) implementation of [IndicatorMatcher](https://github.com/Netflix/runtime-health/tree/health-api/src/main/java/com/netflix/runtime/health/api/IndicatorMatcher.java).

 ```
 InjectorBuilder